3 Common Causes for a Soft Brake Pedal

 Caution: Brake Repairs on Newer Vehicles With Electronic Emergency Brakes

-Keep in mind that newer vehicles have electronic emergency brakes that are built into the calipers and are controlled by the car's computer and ABS systems that can affect the pressures in the system as well, so if you have one of these newer vehicles I highly recommend you have the brakes serviced by a professional who has the tools and software to perform the job properly.
+Keep in mind that newer vehicles have electronic emergency brakes that are built into the calipers and are controlled by the car's computer and ABS systems.
+These systems can affect the pressures in the system as well.
+So if you have one of these newer vehicles I highly recommend you have the brakes serviced by a professional who has the tools and software to perform the job properly.

 Soft Brake Pedal FAQs